|Nutritional Guidelines (per serving)|

 Lamb is always high-quality meat, with most lamb sold graded choice or prime.
 Ask your butcher to remove the thin skin from the outside of the rack and cut off the chine bone to make it easier to carve.

-- Cook the lamb for 30 to 40 minutes at medium heat, turning often and brushing with reserved marinade throughout the cooking process.
+Cook the lamb for 30 to 40 minutes at medium heat, turning often and brushing with the reserved marinade throughout the cooking process.

-- Allow 5 to 10 minutes resting time before carving.
+Allow 5 to 10 minutes of resting time before carving.

 To carve, stand the rack up with the bones curving away from you.
 Using a sharp knife, slide the blade down between the bones gently.
 Cut the rack of lamb into chops by carving between each set of bones.

 - You will serve about three chops per person.
 You may have a couple of chops left over for enjoyment the next day.